 Janis the Writer

-With an academic background in Rhetoric and Composition Theory, Janis Harper taught writing for many years (along with communications, and some editing and literature) at university and college level, mainly at Simon Fraser University and Douglas College in Vancouver’s Lower Mainland.
+With an academic background in Rhetoric and Composition (theory and pedagogy), Janis Harper taught writing for many years (along with communications, and some editing and literature) at university and college level, mainly at Simon Fraser University and Douglas College in Vancouver’s Lower Mainland.
 In a late-mid-life career change, she shed academia and became a therapist in private practice: as an expressive arts therapist, she loves to use the writing arts modality (among others) to help clients access their innate creative resources and rediscover their own deep knowledge and vitality.
-Over the years, she has published journalism and scholarship, worked as a freelance editor, seen her playwriting produced on stage, and co-founded and edited two local periodicals.
+Over the years, she has published journalism and scholarship, worked as a freelance and in-house editor, seen her playwriting produced on stage, and co-founded and edited two local periodicals.
 Her writing (fiction, creative nonfiction, and some award-winning poetry) has appeared widely in Canadian literary print journals and magazines, including Ars Medica, subTerrain, Reader’s Digest, Room, CV 2, Tessera; the online journals, The Red Wheelbarrow, Litro, The Closed Eye Open; and the anthologies, Lost on Purpose: Women in the City (Avalon/Seal 2005), Body Breakdowns, and Emails From India.